No new dawn over Lesotho water supply to Gauteng

 OUTA has written to Minister of Human Settlements, Water and Sanitation with questions about the LHWP; our letter is here.

-The graphic of the LHWP scheme (above) is also here.
+The graphic of the LHWP scheme (below) is also here.

 Comment on this by Julius Kleynhans in English (1 min 34 sec) is here.